Table of contents

 But there could be significant tax or legal ramifications if your assets are simply transferred from one person's name to another's after you have died.

-This is because assets transferred to the next generation in that person’s name can be exposed to litigation, family law court orders and, if income or capital gains are distributed to children under 18, a 60 per cent minor tax rate is applied on a sliding scale down to 45 per cent.
+This is because assets transferred to the next generation in that person’s name can be exposed to litigation, and family law court orders and, if income or capital gains are distributed to children under 18, a 60 per cent minor tax rate is applied on a sliding scale down to 45 per cent.

-Most people aren't happy to expose their loved ones to these risks or costs, which is why they opt to use a different type of will entirely.
+Note: Most people aren't happy to expose their loved ones to these risks or costs, which is why they opt to use a different type of will entirely.

 The type of will I'm talking about assists with passing control, and not ownership, of your assets.